Cisco says it will integrate SD-WAN startup's technology with IWAN and Meraki.

 Even with the acquisition, Cisco said it will continue to develop its own SD-WAN technologies: Intelligent WAN (IWAN) for on-premises SD-WAN and the cloud-based Meraki service.
 "Acquiring Viptela will enable us to expand our portfolio, with increased functionality delivered through the cloud," Rob Salvagno, VP of corporate business development at Cisco, wrote in a blog post.

 But some experts have said Cisco's IWAN fell short as an SD-WAN solution.
 In a blog post earlier this year, Tom Hollingsworth, organizer of Tech Field Day and an Interop ITX Review Board member, argued that Cisco hadn't captured the SD-WAN market because IWAN isn't really SD-WAN, but rather a series of technologies cobbled together.

 Scott Raynovich, principal analyst at Futuriom Research, tweeted today that Cisco's acquisition of Viptela makes "total sense and also is an admission that IWAN wasn't good enough."

-Shamus McGillicuddy, senior analyst at Enterprise Management Associations, told me in an email that based on its number of partnerships and customer wins, Viptela is probably "the most visible and successful of the SD-WAN startups today.
+Shamus McGillicuddy, senior analyst at Enterprise Management Associates, told me in an email that based on its number of partnerships and customer wins, Viptela is probably "the most visible and successful of the SD-WAN startups today.

 "Cisco, on the other hand, has struggled somewhat with SD-WAN.
 It had two separate SD-WAN solutions already in place: IWAN and Meraki.
 Meraki is more of a cloud-managed, secure branch gateway solution with limited capabilities around advanced traffic steering and other advanced features.
 But it is a highly successful business," he wrote.